|THE PREFECTS & PROCURATORS|

-except during Jewish festivals when they stayed in Jerusalem.
-There was
+was in Caesarea, except during Jewish festivals when they stayed in

-The initial indifference, and later open hostility, of the procurators to their Jewish subjects eventually led to a revolt against Rome in 66 CE.
-Somewhat surprising, in light of their poor attitude towards the Jews, the small bronze prutahs issued by the procurators abided by the strict interpretation of the Commandment against graven images.
+The initial indifference, and later open hostility, of the prefects and later the procurators, to their Jewish subjects eventually led to a revolt against Rome in 66 CE.
+Somewhat surprising, in light of their poor attitude towards the Jews, the small bronze prutahs issued by the prefects abided by the strict interpretation of the Commandment against graven images.
 Except for the pagan religious symbols on the coins of Pontius Pilate the designs were probably not objectionable to the citizenry.

 #40 Coponius 5/6 CE (H-635)